MissVeronica/um-landing-page-for-email-links/README.md

 On this page insert only the shortcode: [um-landing-page]

-Add the Landing Page slug to your list of "Exclude the following URLs" at UM -> Settings -> Access -> Restriction Content
+Add the Landing Page slug to your UM Settings -> Access -> Restriction Content -> Exclude the following URLs  and click "Add new URL"

 Add the source.php file from this posting https://github.com/MissVeronica/um-landing-page-for-email-links/blob/main/source.php to your child-theme functions.php file